data-mining/gapic-docs-samples/code-samples/TESTING_GUIDE.md

 > 🐕 See [Dog Code Samples](https://gist.github.com/beccasaurus/e35193932257c95b22a445a5e22aca34)
 > for an example test suite which asserts the correct, identical bahavior of scripts implemented in different languages.
->

 > Includes:
->
 > - Code samples which create, list, and delete dogs.
->  – Full test suite to test samples (runs against both Ruby and BASH samples).
+> - Full [test suite](https://gist.github.com/beccasaurus/e35193932257c95b22a445a5e22aca34#file-dog-tests-yaml) testing samples (runs against both Ruby and BASH samples).

 ### Named parameters